-Plantar fasciitis seems to be more one of the more common foot and ankle injuries that clients present with at Principle Four Osteopathy Melbourne City CBD and Melbourne Docklands clinics.
+Plantar fasciitis seems to be one of the more common foot and ankle injuries that clients present with at Principle Four Osteopathy Melbourne City CBD and Melbourne Docklands clinics.
 Ankle sprains and achilles tendinopathies are probably the only other two more common foot and ankle complaints that we treat at our osteopathy clinics through osteopathic manipulation for plantar fasciitis.

 What Is Plantar fasciitis?